All Products

 Limits

-The feature is not supported for RDS instances that run RDS Enterprise Edition and use local disks.
+This feature is not supported for RDS for MySQL instances that use Premium Local SSDs and run on RDS Enterprise Edition.

 If your RDS instance is deleted, the backup files of the RDS instance are retained free of charge within seven days.
 After the 7-day retention period elapses, you are charged for the storage of the backup files based on the pay-as-you-go billing method.
 The following tables describe the unit prices.
 The following tables describe the unit prices.

-Unit price of the storage for the retention of backup sets for a deleted RDS instance that uses local disks
+Unit price of the storage for the retention of backup sets for a deleted RDS instance that uses Premium Local SSDs

 Type